 fellow students in the class, teaching them something that was not covered in

-the course, and doing it in a way that will be understandable based on course
+the course, but related to it, and doing it in a way that will be understandable based on course

 This course develops basic ideas of information theory,